DanielFlynn1994/sudoku-interface/README.md

 # sudoku-interface
-An interface for playing sudoku
+An interface for playing sudoku.
 This interface is based off the interface that the YouTube channel Cracking the Cryptic use for their puzzles.
 The controls are as follows:
 - Pressing up, down, left or right will change the highlighted square in the respective direction
 - Pressing z or clicking the undo button will undo your last input, this only applies to any input that changes the values in a square